Murray State Racers men's basketball: Cronin era (2003–2006)

 Previously an assistant at Cincinnati (1997–2001) under Bob Huggins and at Louisville (2001–03) under Rick Pitino, Mick Cronin was introduced as the new head coach of the Racers on April 5, 2003.
 When he accepted the position, Cronin became the fourth youngest head coach in NCAA Division-I basketball.
 In Cronin's first season as head coach, the Racers won the OVC tournament and advanced to the first round of the NCAA tournament where the Racers fell to No. 5 seeded Illinois.
 The success of the 2003–04 season was also tainted by arrests and suspensions.
 Just before the start of the 2004 NCAA tournament, juniors Adam Chiles and Kelvin Brown were arrested on drug charges.
 Chiles was charged with hindering prosecution and possession of marijuana and drug paraphernalia, and Brown was charged with theft from an alleged gas drive-off, possession of marijuana, and his second offense of possession of drug paraphernalia.
 Both were arrested following a 911 hangup call from their apartment in which Chiles was found outside and Brown was found hiding in a closet.
 Chiles was cleared to play in the tournament, but Brown was suspended indefinitely and later dismissed from the team in April.

 Problems continued for the Racers in the 2004–05 season.
 The team's only returning starter, Adam Chiles, was dismissed from the team in November following his second arrest of 2004.
 Chiles was stopped by Kentucky State Police while driving on Western Kentucky Parkway near Leitchfield, Kentucky.
 Chiles was charged with driving under the influence, possession of marijuana, possession of an open alcoholic beverage container, and speeding.
 Chiles had averaged 10.1 points and 3.9 assists for the Racers in the previous season.
 The Racers went on to finish the 2004–05 season with a record of 20–10 and a first round loss in the OVC tournament.

+The 2005–06 Racers rebounded from their struggles in the previous season to win both the OVC regular season title, their 1st since 2000, and the tournament title to return to the NCAA.
 In the 2006 tournament, junior guard Trey Pearson missed a critical 3-point shot in the final seconds of the first-round game against No. 3 seeded defending champion North Carolina.
 UNC was fouled on the rebound and went to the line to sink the game clinching shots to defeat the No. 14 seeded Racers 69–65.
 After the 2006 NCAA tournament Cronin took the reins of the Cincinnati Bearcats, his hometown team and alma mater.